Chart Color Schemes

 Quoiba - Spreyton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Quoiba - Spreyton, as per the latest Census, consisted of 97.8% houses and 2.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Tas.'s dwelling structure was 90.3% houses and 9.7% other dwellings.
-Home ownership in Quoiba - Spreyton was at 41.2%, with the rest of dwellings either mortgaged (44.6%) or rented (14.1%).
-The median monthly mortgage repayment in the area was $1,300, aligning with Non-Metro Tas.'s average.
-The median weekly rent figure was recorded at $275, compared to Non-Metro Tas.'s $250.
-Nationally, Quoiba - Spreyton's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Quoiba - Spreyton, as per the latest Census, 97.8% of dwellings were houses while 2.2% comprised semi-detached homes, apartments and 'other' dwellings.
+This contrasts with Non-Metro Tas., where 89.9% of dwellings were houses and 10.1% were other types.
+Home ownership in Quoiba - Spreyton stood at 41.2%, similar to Non-Metro Tas., with mortgaged dwellings at 44.6% and rented ones at 14.1%.
+The median monthly mortgage repayment was $1,300, higher than Non-Metro Tas.'s average of $1,274.
+The median weekly rent was $275, compared to Non-Metro Tas.'s $250.
+Nationally, Quoiba - Spreyton's mortgage repayments were lower at $1,300 versus Australia's average of $1,863, and rents were substantially lower at $275 compared to the national figure of $375.

 Frequently Asked Questions - Housing